What Are Some Common Ways Insurance Companies Try to Get Out of Paying Claims?

 Did You Seek Immediate Medical Attention?

-The most surefire way to avoid having an insurance company raise doubt about the timeline of the accident is to seek medical care immediately following the accident.
+The most surefire way to avoid having an insurance company raise doubt about the timeline of the accident is to seek medical care immediately following the accident, despite the potential for mounting medical bills.
 Do not go home and ‘sleep it off’ and do not wait a week until it’s convenient to see a doctor.

 Get checked up and evaluated as soon as it is safe after your accident.
 The sooner your injuries are on record following the accident, the better your chances of getting your claim approved.